emil0r/reverie/doc/index.md

 # reverie/CMS

-A CMS written for power users, by power users.
+A CMS for power users.
+Written in Clojure.

 ## Documentation